AlagiyaRaj/AlagiyaRaj/README.md

 - 👋 Hi, I’m @AlagiyaRaj
-- 👀 I’m interested in Angular Js
+- 👀 I’m interested in React Js
-- 🌱 I’m studying in silvern oak college of engineering and technology.
+- 🌱 I’m studying in silver oak college of engineering and technology.
 -  I’m currently learning Html,css and javascript.

 <!---